IHE/PCC.ODH/input/pagecontent/index.md

 The Occupational Data for Health (ODH) FHIR IG covers information about a patient’s work, including some voluntary work, or a patient’s household members’ work.
 ODH is designed for the social history section of a medical record, to facilitate clinical care in multiple disciplines and delivery environments.
 ODH can be used for clinical decision support, population health activities and value-based care, and public health reporting.
 The scope of the work information in ODH includes:

-•	Employment Status
+- Employment Status

-•	Retirement Date
+- Retirement Date

-•	Combat Zone Period
+- Combat Zone Period

-•	Past or Present Job for the patient or a household member, which includes:
+- Past or Present Job for the patient or a household member, which includes:

-		o	Past or Present Job Occupation
+  - Past or Present Job Occupation

-		o	Past or Present Job Industry
+  - Past or Present Job Industry

-		o	Work Classification
+  - Work Classification

-		o	Work Schedule, which includes:
+  - Work Schedule, which includes:
     - Weekly Work Days
     - Daily Work Hours

-		o	Job Duty
+  - Job Duty

-		o	Occupational Hazard
+  - Occupational Hazard

-		o	Employer name
+  - Employer name

-		o	Employer address
+  - Employer address

-		o	Related Subject (when it is Past or Present Job of a household member of the person)
+  - Related Subject (when it is Past or Present Job of a household member of the person)

-		o	Start/End Dates
+  - Start/End Dates

-•	Usual Work of the patient or a household member, which includes:
+  - Usual Work of the patient or a household member, which includes:

-		o	Usual Occupation
+  - Usual Occupation

-		o	Usual Industry
+  - Usual Industry

-		o	Usual Occupation Duration
+  - Usual Occupation Duration

-		o	Related Subject (when it is Usual Work of a household member of the person)
+  - Related Subject (when it is Usual Work of a household member of the person)

-		o	Start Date
+  - Start Date

 **Known Issues and Limitations**